scidsg/design-system/README.md

 ## Contribution Guidelines

-🙌 We're excited that you're interested in contributing to Hush Line.
+🙌 We're excited that you're interested in contributing to the Design System.
 To maintain the quality of our codebase and ensure the best experience for everyone, we ask that you follow these guidelines:

 ### Code of Conduct